 When playing with only one soundcard, BpmDj will only decode the left channel of each MP3.
 Also effects that use panning (such as the volume panner), will not work correctly in live mode.

-This option is only available on the desktop/notebook version.
 This mode is more complete for DJ's because it provides a) two playcounters, b) two volume sliders c) two play buttons and d) two tempo displays.

 To enable it, first go to 'Output|Soundcards' and choose which soundcard you would like to use as the monitor soundcard and which one as the main soundcard